A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations

 {\mathbin{\defFont{aux}}} {\mathbin{\defFont{xor}}} {\mathbin{\defFont{and}}} {\mathbin{\defFont{or}}}

 \begin{example}[Implementing Binary Addition] Let us implement binary addition.
 For this purpose, we consider binary sequences written in \textit{little-endian} format, i.e., the least significant digit is at the head of the list.
-So the binary number \( \mathtt{110} \) (in the usual \textit{big-endian} notation) is written as \( \mathtt{011} \) in little-endian notation.
-As a data term, this is equivalent to reversing the list \([ \biti; \biti; \bito] \).
-We need the following logical operations on bit symbols.
+So the decimal number \( 6 \) is written as \( \mathtt{011} \) in little-endian notation.
+To start, we will need the following logical operations on bit symbols.